HVR88/Monochrome-Gaming-Logos/README.md

 ### Specifications

 **File Sizes:** SVG files are 2 inches wide @ 300dpi and PNG files 600 pixels wide.
-If you need larger PNG files, download the SVG and resize or increase the DPI, then export a new PNG.
+If you need larger PNG files, download the SVG and resize or increase the DPI, then export a new pixel-perfect PNG.

-The files have all been passed through an optimizer to reduce their size and maintain compatibility with Pegasus Frontend.
+The files have all been passed through an optimizer to reduce their file sizes, maintain quality, and increase compatibility.

 **Filenames:** Files are named in lowercase with words separated by an underscore.
 In the case of consoles and computers, names start with the manufacturer/brand name, followed by the product/model name.
 Example: *nintendo_gameboy_color.svg*.